Audrey Davey wanted a fresh start in a new apartment with a friendly community.

 “I couldn’t get out.
 I had to rely on people to do my shopping.
 Fortunately, I don’t eat a lot and I had plenty of food in so I was ok.

 “Since I’ve moved up here, I can look out on the garden or go out in it and its beautiful.
 My daughter has arranged for somebody to come and do my shopping for me.
-All the girls here at The Folds have told me if I need anything at all, I’ve only got to say.
+All the girls here have told me if I need anything at all, I’ve only got to say.
 In fact, we’ve been having freshly cooked meals delivered to our front doors over the past few weeks.”

 The team at Adlington Retirement Living also arranged help for Audrey to move.